Women clean up in biggest primary night of 2018

 Breaking News Emails

-Two more women advanced to run-off races, while six others are leading in contests that haven't yet been called by either outlet on the biggest primary election night of 2018 to date.
+Two more women advanced to run-off races, while four others are leading in contests that haven't yet been called by either outlet on the biggest primary election night of 2018 to date.
 The winners were among 117 running for statewide and federal office in Tuesday's eight primary states, according to the list compiled by Rutgers University's Center for American Women and Politics (CAWP).
-At least 31 women lost, while another 21 are trailing in contests that have not yet been called.
+At least 34 women lost, while another 18 are trailing in contests in California that have not yet been called.

 More than 500 women — the majority of them Democrats, as well — are running for statewide or federal office nationwide, according to the Center for American Women and Politics, blowing previous records out of the water.